 The PVC pipe industry is an integral part of the VinylPlus® programme and is working to increase the recycling of PVC pipes across the EU.
-Collection schemes have been introduced and recycling undertaken through the European Plastic Pipes and Fittings Association (TEPPFA) with the support of Recovinyl.
+Collection schemes have been introduced and recycling undertaken through the European Plastic Pipes and Fittings Association (TEPPFA) with the support of Recovinyl®.

 Around 30,000 tonnes of PVC pipes are recycled each year through the VinylPlus® programme.
 Since 2000, 820,000 tonnes of PVC pipes have been recycled.
-In addition, nearly 50,000 tonnes of recycled PVC is used in new pipes each year.
+In addition, nearly 50,000 tonnes of recycled PVC are used in new pipes each year.

 According to the latest Recovinyl Traceability Study, PVC pipes take up 10% of all PVC recyclate in Europe – the fourth largest application area for recycled PVC after windows and profiles (39%), floor covering (26%), and traffic management (18%).